JFiedler23/Movie-and-Video-Game-Collection-System/README.md

 ## Built With

 * C++
-* Microsoft Visual Studio Community 2019
+* [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/) - The IDE that I used

 ## Authors